rahulrachh/my-github-portfolio/README.md

 - The last step in deploying is to enable `Github Pages` in settings of the repository and select `gh-pages` branch.

 Now, your website is successfully deployed and you can visit it at `<your-github-username>.github.io`.
-If you are stuck somewhere and want to observe the deployment process in depth, then please watch below video.
+If you are stuck somewhere and want to observe the deployment process in depth, then please watch below video by Ashutosh Hathidara.

 <p align="center">
     <a href="http://www.youtube.com/watch?v=IwBS39TOmpA" target="_blank">